derUser1/kicker-tracker/README.md

 If no MongoDB is defined, the application expects a running instance under the standard port localhost:27017

-If run a mongodb instance on a separate machine, then you have to define an application property file, were you define monogdb connection:
+If you run a mongodb instance on a separate machine, then you have to define an application property file, were you define monogdb connection:

 | Property                   | Description |
 | -------------------------- | ------------- |